kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 ),
 ```

-Now click the hot reload button on the toolbar.
+Now we click the hot reload button on the toolbar.

-Within a second or two you should see the change reflected in the running app.
+Within a second or two you see the change reflected in the running app.

 Since Flutter is in beta, the hot reload feature may not always work, but overall it's a great time saver when you're building out your UI.

 ### Importing a File

 Rather than keep all your Dart code in the single main.dart file, you'll want to be able to import code from other classes you create.
-You'll see an example now for importing strings, which will help when you need to localize your user-facing strings.

 Create a file named **strings.dart** in the lib folder by right-clicking on **lib** and choosing **New Dart File.**

-We'll add the a Strings class to the new file.
+We'll add a Strings class to the new file.

 ```dart
 class Strings {